 • Action 2.2- Advanced Placement (AP) courses and exams.
-In 2022, one percent of the students passed at least two Advanced Placement examinations (score of 3 or higher).
+In 2022, 2.7% of the students scored 3 or higher on at least two AP exams.
 To increase the number of students who take and pass at least two AP examinations, the school will increase the number of approved AP courses and improve student support for AP exams.
 Expenditures include the cost of staff training, particularly those who are new to teaching an AP course.
 This expenditure is the most efficient use of funds because it creates additional AP courses, improves student support for AP examinations, and the College Board (the organization that sanctions AP examinations) provides related staff training.
 This Action will be implemented schoolwide, but it will principally benefit the needs of unduplicated students because research demonstrates they typically have the least access at home to the resources needed to prepare for and pass AP examinations.
 The effectiveness of this Action will be measured by analyzing the percentage of students who pass at least two AP exams and the percentage of students who score At Prepared (or higher) on the CCRI.